 The goal of the trial was to evaluate dual therapy compared with triple therapy among patients with atrial fibrillation undergoing coronary revascularization.
 Triple therapy usually consists of aspirin, an ADP receptor antagonist, and warfarin; however, this approach is associated with increased bleeding.

-Patients with atrial fibrillation undergoing coronary revascularization were randomized to dual therapy with dabigatran at a dose of 110 mg (n = 981) vs. dual therapy with dabigatran at a dose of 150 mg (n = 763) vs. triple therapy with warfarin (n = 981).
+Patients with atrial fibrillation undergoing coronary revascularization were randomized to dual therapy with dabigatran at a dose of 110 mg twice daily (n = 981) vs. dual therapy with dabigatran at a dose of 150 mg twice daily (n = 763) vs. triple therapy with warfarin (n = 981).

 In the dual therapy group, participants received clopidogrel or ticagrelor in addition to one of two doses of dabigatran.